Injury Attorneys | Restoring LivesTM

 One of Scott Starr’s favorite former clients still emails at least once per month to see how he’s doing.
-She’s in her 80s, a retired librarian from Michigan.
-It isn’t unusual in Starr’s line of work—he’s a well-known investment fraud lawyer at Starr Austen & Miller, LLP, Logansport, Indiana and he helps put people’s lives back together after they’ve been shattered by scam artists and shady brokers.
+She’s in her eighties, a retired librarian from Michigan.
+It isn’t unusual in Starr’s line of work—he’s a well-known investment fraud lawyer at Starr Austen & Miller, LLP in Logansport, Indiana, and he helps put people’s lives back together after they’ve been shattered by scam artists and shady brokers.

 “These clients become like family members,” Starr says.
 “I would never have dreamt of having a practice so satisfying as what I do.”